 Associate Professor of History

 I was born in Oakland, CA, in 1966.
 As the oldest son of a Greek immigrant father and a first-generation Hispanic mother, I spent my entire life in the Bay Area until I moved to Philly for grad school in 1989.
 I came to Wheaton in 1995, right after finishing my doctorate at Penn.
 I like New England, but I love California, Philly, and the entire Southwest and consider myself at home in any of them.
 Indeed, anywhere there's a large Mexican or Mexican-American community that can support at least one good tortilleria is like home to me.
-I root for the 49ers and Eagles; I sing "The Eyes of Texas" to the point that it drives my wife crazy; and I try to visit both places every chance I get.
+I root for the 49ers and Eagles; I sing "The Eyes of Texas" to the point that it drives my wife crazy; and I try to visit any of those places every chance I get.
 My current research interests, fortunately, give me plenty of opportunities to get to the Southwest.

 Ph.D., M.A., University of Pennsylvania